Relintai/pandemonium_engine_docs/usage/editor/command_line_tutorial.md

-Creating a project from the command line can be done by navigating the shell to the desired place and making a project.godot file.
+Creating a project from the command line can be done by navigating the shell to the desired place and making a project.pandemonium file.

 ```
     mkdir newgame
     cd newgame
-    touch project.godot
+    touch project.pandemonium
 ```

-The project can now be opened with Godot.
+The project can now be opened with Pandemonium.

 Running the editor
 ------------------

-Running the editor is done by executing Godot with the `-e` flag.
+Running the editor is done by executing Pandemonium with the `-e` flag.
 This must be done from within the project directory or a subdirectory, otherwise the command is ignored and the project manager appears.

 ```
-    godot -e
+    pandemonium -e
 ```

 If a scene has been created and saved, it can be edited later by running the same code with that scene as argument.

 ```
-    godot -e scene.tscn
+    pandemonium -e scene.tscn
 ```

 Erasing a scene
 ---------------

-Godot is friends with your filesystem and will not create extra metadata files.
+Pandemonium is friends with your filesystem and will not create extra metadata files.
 Use `rm` to erase a scene file.
 Make sure nothing references that scene or else an error will be thrown upon opening.